 The Starmoth Initiative

-"Space dissolves everything.
+“Space dissolves everything.
 Empires, nations, allegiances, routes, maps.
-In the expanses of the void, it seems that our destiny is to be mere wanderers, as opposed to the pioneers and colonists of the past."
+In the expanses of the void, it appears that our destiny is to be mere wanderers, rather than the pioneers and colonists of the past.”

 --Rani Spengler.